geosoft1/tools/README.md

         Git server [ENTER for github.com]
         Enter file in which to save the key (/home/george/.ssh/id_rsa):
         **here you must see**
-        Enter passphrase (empty for no passphrase): [here write a password for Github access] Enter same passphrase again:
+        Enter passphrase (empty for no passphrase): [here write a password for git access] Enter same passphrase again:
         **or if you already generate keys**
         /home/george/.ssh/id_rsa already exists.